Save Money for your business by reducing your fleet insurance cost

 2. Enforce minimum standards for driving

-As part of your duty of care, you should already have extensive risk management measures in place that cover your drivers.
+As part of your duty of care, you should already have extensive fleet risk management measures in place that cover your drivers.
 These should include regular driving licence checks to ensure that drivers have disclosed any convictions.
 You should especially take note of higher potential risks such as high mileage and younger drivers.

 Here, you are essentially trying to identify individuals and groups that are heightening your accident rate, so take a good look at the data that you have available and try to spot useful patterns.
-(Fleet & asset management software can be one useful way to pull data together and compile trend reports).
+(Fleet management software can be one useful way to pull data together and compile trend reports).

 Nearly 90% of motorists would not tell their employer if they received points on their licence – RAC Insurance research.